AlexsJones/frontier/README.md

 ./load_test.sh #Runs a static POST request scan
 ```

+### Example code throughput

+The example is pretty arbitrary but hopefully demonstrates it is perfectly possibly to process
+many thousands of requests per second.

+Bench marking on a laptop at around 10k RP/S it is easy to imagine that load balancing several frontier API
+as containers could easily achieve over 100,000 RP/S

 ### Removing example code

 To remove the example please remove `routers/API/v1/example` folder